alban-read/M1-MICRO-FORTH/M1MicroForth.md

 The inner interpreter:-

-- is not running all of the time in this implementation.
+- is not running at the command line in this implementation.

-- only runs when a high level word is executing, otherwise the interpreter and compiler are just running machine code, the interpeter and compiler are not written in FORTH.
+- only runs when a high level word is executing, otherwise the  command line interpreter and compiler are just running machine code, the interpeter and compiler are written in ASM, they are not written in FORTH.

-Each high level word invokes an interpreter to run itself, multiple different versions of the interpreter(s) exist, and they can be selected after the word has been compiled or while it is being compiled.
+Each high level word invokes a version of the inner interpreter to run itself, multiple different versions of the interpreter(s) exist, and they can be selected after the word has been compiled or while it is being compiled.

 I am using a certain ammount of *brute force and ignorance* in the current design of this program, which may not scale, but which works for the moment, in the spirit of getting up and running.